-- double the normal rate of absenteeism and tardiness - repeatedly being late for work and often leaving early - taking extended lunch hours - frequent illness and accidents both on and off the job - 4.
-Potential to Damage Relationships Due To: - emotional outbursts - over-reaction to criticism - mood swings - complaints from co-workers, associates and the public regarding interactions with such employees, often leading to damaged relations

-"Under the influence" or "impaired" includes but is not limited to being in an altered mental state due to smoking, injecting, inhaling or otherwise using a substance that alters, or appears to alter, in a limiting and impairing manner, the employee's cognitive abilities, including mental clarity, perception, and judgment, and/or lessens an employee's physical coordination, balance, or other related abilities.
-Abusing substances not intended for human consumption (such as sniffing glue or aerosol inhalants) that alter and/or limit the individual's awareness, cognitive function, and/or physical abilities is also covered by this policy.
+- double the normal rate of absenteeism and tardiness - repeatedly being late for work and often leaving early - · taking extended lunch hours - frequent illness and accidents both on and off the job over-reaction to criticism mood swings complaints from co-workers, associates and the public regarding interactions with such employees, often leading to damaged relations "Under the influence" or "impaired" includes but is not limited to being in an altered mental state due to smoking, injecting, inhaling or otherwise using a substance that alters, or appears to alter, in a limiting and impairing manner, the employee's cognitive abilities, including mental clarity, perception, and judgment, and/or lessens an employee's physical coordination, balance, or other related abilities.
+Abusing substances not intended for human consumption (such as sniffing glue or aerosol inhalants) that alter and/or limit the individual's awareness cognitive function, and/or physical abilities is also covered by this policy.
 Of course, this policy does not extend to any employee who is properly using prescription medication on the orders of a physician.
 But, as noted above, employees are not permitted to work while under the influence of any controlled substance (including medical or recreational cannabis products), and the use of such substances during working hours is prohibited.